A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Abstract

 \section{Abstract}

-Motivated by the recent work of \cite{our_theory_paper}, we propose a variant of the min-max optimization framework where the max-player is constrained to update the maximization variable in a greedy manner until it reaches a {\em first-order} stationary point.
-We present an algorithm that provably converges to an approximate local equilibrium for our framework from any initialization and for nonconvex-nonconcave loss functions.
-Compared to the second-order algorithm of \cite{our_theory_paper}, whose iteration bound is polynomial in the dimension, our algorithm is first-order and its iteration bound is independent of dimension.
-We empirically evaluate our algorithm on challenging nonconvex-nonconcave test-functions and loss functions that arise in GAN training.
+We study a variant of a recently introduced min-max optimization framework where the max-player is constrained to update its parameters in a greedy manner until it reaches a first-order stationary point.
+Our equilibrium definition for this framework depends on a proposal distribution which the min-player uses to choose directions in which to update its parameters.
+We show that, given a smooth and bounded nonconvex-nonconcave objective function, access to any proposal distribution for the min-player’s updates, and stochastic gradient oracle for the max-player, our algorithm converges to the aforementioned approximate local equilibrium in a number of iterations that does not depend on the dimension.
+The equilibrium point found by our algorithm depends on the proposal distribution, and when applying our algorithm to train GANs we choose the proposal distribution to be a distribution of stochastic gradients.
+We empirically evaluate our algorithm on challenging nonconvex-nonconcave test-functions and loss functions arising in GAN training.
 Our algorithm converges on these test functions and, when used to train GANs, trains stably on synthetic and real-world datasets and avoids mode collapse.

 {\ensuremath{\calL}}